Mastering Cucumber: A Step-by-Step Guide to Setting up Gherkin E2E tests

 Summary

-BDD is a powerful tool for improving communication and collaboration within a development team, as it allows non-technical stakeholders to contribute to the testing process.
-In this exercise, we have covered the basics of BDD and provided examples of good and bad BDD tests.
-By following best practices and learning about advanced features and tools, you can continue to improve skills in the BDD approach.
+Gherkin BDD is a powerful approach for improving communication and collaboration within a development team, since it allows non-technical stakeholders to contribute to the testing process.
+In this article, we covered the basics of BDD and provided examples of good and bad BDD tests.
+By following best practices and learning about advanced features and tools, you can continue to improve your skills in the BDD approach.

 What to learn or to do next?
 That is your learning curve: